pjd199/adventus/README.md

 Specifically:

--   Outbound calls are throttled to 10 per minute (http module)
+-   Outbound calls are throttled to 6 HTTP requests per minute (http module)
 -   Once inputs are downloaded, they are cached locally (cache module)
 -   If you suspect your cached input is corrupted, you can manually delete file in the cache directory (_.adventus_, by default)